nice-boys/product-boilerplate/README.md

 ## Philosophy

+> "Speed of developer iteration is the single most important factor in how quickly a technology company can move."
+>
+> — Paul Biggar, cofounder CircleCI

 Product boilerplate is [@brianlovin](https://github.com/brianlovin) and [@mxstbr](https://github.com/mxstbr)'s personal setup to quickly build new apps.
-It aims to get all the common stuff out of the way and make shipping a product as quick as possible.
+It aims to get all the common stuff out of the way and make shipping and subsequently iterating on a product as quick as possible.

 There are three important traits in all the included tooling that we pay attention to: